zcc33/Shakya_analyses/README.md

 This repository is a collection of metagenomic protein research.
+Most of the data files are not included, due to size limitations.
+Feel free to reach out for further details.

 * `hmm_mutate` contains a Python program that simulates protein mutation according to the probability matrix of a trained Hidden Markov Model.